Stonehenge: Interesting and Mysterious Facts.

 File:1611 -40- Stonehenge (Wilshire) Speed Hondius.jpg - Wikimedia Commons

-The origin of the source of these bluestones, including the smaller stones that make up the inner circle of Stonehenge, is a mystery.
-Which mode of transportation (150 miles away) is used to supply these big stones from Wales to the Stonehenge site?
-This matter of stone and transportation is a mystery.
+The origin of the source of these bluestones, including the smaller stones that make up the inner circle of Stonehenge, is also a debated concept.
+Which mode of transportation (150 miles away) they used to supply such a big stones from Wales to the Stonehenge site?

 The Druids and Stonehenge | Stonehenge Guided Tours

-Partnerships between Stonehenge and the Celtic Druids, are there in this area much later in history, and still today they are in the debate.
-Druids began hosting their ceremonial activities during the 20th century at a great megalithic monument.
+Partnerships between Stonehenge and the Celtic Druids, are rooted strongly in this land.
+Druids began hosting their ceremonial activities from 20th century onwards at a great megalithic monument.
 Some theories say they used and modified Stonehenge for their own rituals.
+There in this area much later in history, and still today they are in the debate.

 Was Stonehenge constructed by builders fueled on 'energy bars'? | Live Science